FAQ

 I have been rejected.
 Can I apply for next year again?

-Yes, you are welcome to apply next year again, if the reason of your rejection is a lack of places.
+Yes, you are welcome to apply next year again.

 Questions regarding the course of studies

-Does the master program also begin in the summer semester?
+Does the master's program also begin in the summer semester?

 No. The program only starts in the winter semester.